 No formal complaints were received during the reporting period.

 A Welsh-language skills audit was carried out during the reporting period.
 Staff were asked to self-assess their language skills for listening/speaking, reading/understanding and writing (level 0 = no Welsh language skills, 5 = proficient) using the ‘Can Do’ statements on the ALTE Framework.
 We are pleased to report that despite the impact of the COVID-19 pandemic, skills levels continued to increase this year.

 The results showed that out of 35 staff in post at that time:

 During the reporting period a Welsh pronunciation course that was postponed in March because of COVID-19 was held in June 2020.
 It was attended by 30 members of staff (86%).

 During the reporting period no training courses were provided (in either Welsh or English) on the topics listed in standards 124 and 125.

-The Commission is in the process of recruiting two new Commissioners (this was halted due to the COVID-19 outbreak).
+The Commission successfully recruited two new Commissioners.
 Both positions were advertised with Welsh-language skills desirable to at least level 2, with one meeting this requirement.

 Back to top

 The priorities for 2021–22 will include the following: